-I guess this is what I’ve been subconsciously trying to say to Brad – the father of my child and my life partner of six years – for the last year in a half, since I discovered and became interested in polyamory.
+I guess this is what I’ve been subconsciously trying to say to Brad – the father of my child and my life partner of six years – for the last year in a half, since I discovered polyamory.

 He and I have been fighting a lot lately… but, the thing is, I can’t even remember when “lately” began… And here’s where this blog post turns personal… and actually becomes a desperate request for advice…